 Tur-'Abdin Region

-The name of these villages are what we were able to find in primarily two lists.
-The majority of them came from Patriarch Ignatius Aphram Barsoum many books and a small number of names were found in Qrabashi (2005).
-Some names might have been changed to different Turkish ones and some villages don't exist anymore or abandoned by the Syriac people.
+The name of these villages are what we were able to find in many list, large and small, of dioceses and town that were populated by Syriac people.
+The majority of them came from Patriarch Ignatius Aphram Barsoum and JM Fiey many publications.
+Most names have been changed to different Turkish names and some villages don't exist anymore or abandoned by the Syriac people.
 The list is arranged in an alphabetical order

 Abbase